GBKS/opendesign.guide/content/1-open-source.md

 Lastly, many people find great personal satisfaction in contributing to open source projects.
 There's something special about knowing that your work is benefiting the wider community, often in ways you might never have imagined.

-## Common Misconceptions about Open Source
+## Common Misconceptions

 Despite its growing popularity, there are still some common misconceptions about open source that are worth addressing.

 ### Only for developers

 One prevalent myth is that open source is only for programmers.
 While it's true that coding plays a significant role in many open source projects, there's a growing need for a variety of skills.
 Designers, writers, testers, and many other non-coding roles are crucial to the success of open source projects.
 In fact, good design is becoming increasingly recognized as a key factor in the adoption and usability of open source software.
+Read more about this in [chapter 2](/2-the-designers-role).

 ### It's always free